-SUBJECT: 2023 RTF Work Plan
+SUBJECT: 2024 RTF Work Plan

-PROPOSED ACTION: Staff is seeking approval of the 2023 RTF Work Plan separate Bonneville and regional utility funding.
-Under the RTF's charter, the Council has authority for approving the RTF's work plan and budget, with input from the RTF Policy Advisory Committee and interested parties.
-Staff is seeking approval of the 2023 Work Plan.
+PROPOSED ACTION: Staff is seeking approval of the 2024 RTF Work Plan.

+SIGNIFICANCE: The RTF works on a calendar year and is supported primarily by separate Bonneville and regional utility funding.
+Under the RTF's charter, the Council has authority to approve the RTF's work plan and budget, with input from the RTF Policy Advisory Committee and interested parties.
+Staff is seeking approval of the 2024 Work Plan